THE PUBLIC-PRIVATE PARTNERSHIP MODEL [PPP]

 Speaking during the signing ceremony of the Financial Close, Kenya Urban Roads Authority (KURA) Director General Eng.
 Silas Kinoti indicated that the Authority has put in place measures to ensure that implementation of the projects is expedited to earmarked areas.
 He thanked all the players involved in ensuring the success of this program and reiterated the Authority’s commitment to fulfilling its contractual roles and obligations to ensure that citizens continue to enjoy a safe and efficient urban road network for sustainable development.

+KURA will also execute the 2nd Nyali Bridge Project through the PPP model.
 KURA Director General Eng.
 Silas Kinoti observed that the current Nyali Bridge in Mombasa is heavily congested pushing back traffic snarl-ups to the coastal city itself.

 “Residents of Mombasa, both on the Island and the Northern Mainland, are greatly inconvenienced by choking congestion normally experienced on the current bridge.
 We are determined to change this as Mombasa is a vibrant tourism and commercial hub, which should feature modern infrastructure and high levels of transport efficiency for the benefit of her residents,” Eng.
 Kinoti said.